|Home||All pages||About us||Contact|

 In Egypt, not only skulls were found, but also wall decorations and figures of people with remarkably long heads, which stem from the era of pharaos.
 Egyptologists dispose of this as stylistic portrayals of normal people, or as royal headwear.
 But unusually long skulls have also been found in mummies, such as that of king Tutankhamun (10).

-From sources within the American black ops circuit, the secret operations of the illuminati, we get the impression that it has already been known for ages who these strange skulls belonged to.
+Some elongated skulls of Paracas have been tested for DNA, but no match was found with any existing life form on Earth (11).
+From sources within the American black ops circuit however, the secret operations of the illuminati, we get the impression that it has already been known for ages who these strange skulls belonged to.
 Not only that, they even work together with those entities!

 Most other sources, though, say that these negative humanoids did not originate from the Sirius A system, but from Sirius B. So perhaps Preston Nichols was mistaken or wrongly informed.